 Keep this in an airtight glass or plastic container in the fridge for up to 2 weeks.
 It is possible to freeze the miso sauce for up to 6 weeks, but the texture will possibly change once thawed.

 Miso is a soybean paste that is fermented with koji (or koji mold) and salt.
 There are different types of koji used to ferment the miso including rice koji, barley koji, and soybean koji.
 It is fermented for 3 months up to 3 years.

 Miso is great and not just because it adds a unique flavor.

 Since miso is fermented, it is packed with beneficial bacteria that aid in digestion (i.e. probiotics).

 Miso is full of vitamins & minerals including copper, manganese, and Vitamin K. It also has phytonutrients, including antioxidants, phytosterols, and soy isoflavones.

 Red miso is fermented with a higher percentage of soybeans and it is fermented for a longer period of time.
-As a general rule of thumb, the darker the miso means the longer the fermentation process and the more intense the flavor.
+As a general rule of thumb, the darker the miso means the longer the fermentation process, and the more intense the flavor.

-Where to find miso
+Where to Find Miso

 You can find miso in your grocery store's refrigerator section.

-This miso dressing changes a boring salad into a delicious one and can make any meal more exciting.
+Miso dressing changes a boring salad into a delicious one and can make any meal more exciting.
 It's a great way to start incorporating more miso into your life.